 When I was in business school, I remember Gallup provided our MBA class with their ‘Strengths Finder’ service – a survey, report, and seminar.
 You take an hour-long test and receive a report with a ranked list of your top 36 strengths, and in the seminar, a Gallup presenter discussed the results.
 My class was enthralled by the whole experience.
 There were two big takeaways: no matter how well you know someone, it is almost impossible to identify all their strengths without an assessment; and by knowing your teammate’s strengths, you know how he or she makes the most impact.
-In addition, you may learn a teammate’s weaknesses which can be constructive when working as a team.
-I highly suggest taking the Gallup Strengths test individually or as a team, and think about sharing the results.
+In addition, you may learn a teammate’s weaknesses which can be constructive with team dynamics.
+I suggest taking the Gallup Strengths test and sharing the results with your team.

 To present your skill set to co-workers, you should keep your skill set current in your LinkedIn profile and utilize a personal website.
 I suggest a personal website because it gives you more flexibility to share your skill set in different ways.